dguzman9688678/arcsec-identity-daniel-guzman/README.md

 ---

 ## Key Features

+- **Automatic File Generation & Structured Storage:**
+  ArcSec Protocol automatically generates and stores all required JSON files—such as identity, manifest, signature, and witness files—in a strictly enforced folder structure for each intellectual and internet property (IP) deployment.
+This ensures clear organization, easy verification, and tamper-evident security for all assets.

 - **Stringent Validation:** Confirms authenticity and integrity of all intellectual and internet property within any deployment.
 - **Cryptographic Security:** Employs SHA-256 hashing, digital signatures, timestamping, and identity chain validation for uncompromised verification.